 - Clinical Director: Jeremy Isaacs, Consultant Neurologist St George’s University Hospitals NHS Foundation Trust

 - Clinical Lead: Nerida Burnie, GP Dementia Lead Kingston CCG

 - Clinical Lead: Suzanne Joels, Consultant Psychiatrist and Clinical Director Ageing and Mental Health Camden and Islington NHS Foundation Trust

-- Clinical Lead: Siobhan Gregory, Director of Nursing Leadership and Quality NHS England and Improvement (London Region)
+- Clinical Lead: Siobhan Gregory, Director of Nursing Leadership and Quality NHS England (London Region)

 - Clinical Programme Lead: Laura Cook